 The Company has outstanding licensing and scientific research agreements with Penn, a significant shareholder (Note 5).
-The Company recognized \$0.4 million and \$0.2 million of research and development expense for the three months ended March 31, 2023 and 2022, respectively, related to the Penn License Agreement.
+The Company recognized \$0.2 million of research and development expenses for the three months ended June 30, 2022 related to the Penn License Agreement.
+No expense was recognized for the three months ended June 30, 2023.
+The Company recognized \$0.3 million and \$0.4 million of research and development expenses for the six months ended June 30, 2023 and 2022, respectively, related to the Penn License Agreement.

-The Company's collaboration and license agreement is with Moderna, a significant shareholder (Note 10).
-The Company recognized revenue of \$3.2 million and \$0.8 million for the three months ended March 31, 2023 and 2022, respectively, related to the Moderna License Agreement.
+The Company has a collaboration and license agreement with Moderna, a significant shareholder (Note 10).
+The Company recognized revenue of \$3.6 million and \$2.7 million for the three months ended June 30, 2023 and 2022, respectively, related to the Moderna License Agreement.
+The Company recognized revenue of \$6.8 million and \$3.5 million for the six months ended June 30, 2023 and 2022, respectively, related to the Moderna License Agreement.
+Agreement.